DaifAB/abdellah_mmpg_foodDeliveryApi/README.md

    "auth-token" : "token"

  ```
- Response : Array of all client objects
+ Response : Array of all clients objects